DiogoDores/humus-waste-watcher/features.md

 # Current Features
-- Check current month's and global waste counter
-- Check monthly overview of the waste counter
 - Check monthly podium
 - Check yearly podium
 - Automatic announcement of the monthly podium at the end of each month